Back to Main Menu

 probable Lactarius affinis © Ben Woo

 Very closely related, but maybe darker in youth.
 Rare.
 DNA exactly matching European DNA was found in northern BC and the species has been reported from ID and WA.
 Conifers.
 We need a photo of a proven collection.

 We may have found DNA of a third species in this group in the BC interior, mistaken for L. kauffmanii, so more collections are needed.

 probable Lactarius trivialis © Andrew Parker

 L. flexuosus - rare, greyish brown cap with lilac tones, zoned especially near the margin, and with a tinge of colour in the gills (best seen in the second photo).
 The stem may not be viscid.
 With birch and cottonwood.
-It was not known from the PNW until recent DNA studies which found it in Washington.
-L. pseudoflexuosus, from back east, has very similar DNA but our species is a better match for the DNA of L. flexuosus.
+It was not known from the PNW until recent DNA studies which found sequences of it in Washington that differ by only 1 bp and 1 indel.
+L. pseudoflexuosus, from back east, appears to have similar DNA (an additional 3 bp differences) but our species is a better match for the DNA of L. flexuosus.
 It looks suspicously like the next species.